-#A new direct investment is an investment made by a foreign firm entering Trinidad & Tobago for the first time.
+- Value of New FDI is an investment made by a foreign firm entering Trinidad & Tobago.
 It is considered closed when the investment letter is received from the investor and there is firm evidence of investment intent, such as a copy of signed lease.
-The investment value is calculated as the initial capital costs + Year 1 operating expenses.

-A reinvestment is an additional investment made by a tenured investor in Trinidad and Tobago thus titled "re-investment."
+The investment value is calculated as the initial capital costs + Year 1 operating expenses. - A re-investment is an additional investment made by a tenured investor in Trinidad and Tobago thus titled "Re-investment."
 Re-investment is the ultimate goal of the provision of "Aftercare Services."
-Aftercare, as defined by the 2007 United Nations Conference on Trade and Development (UNCTAD) Investment Advisory Series, is the range of activities from post-establishment facilitation services through to developmental support to retain investment, encourage follow-on investment and achieve greater local economic impact.
+Aftercare, as defined by the 2007 UNCTAD Investment Advisory Series, as the range of activities from post-establishment facilitation services through to developmental support to retain investment, encourage follow-on investment and achieve greater local economic impact.
 It is the range of activities required to ensure the seamless implementation of investment projects.
-A re-investment considered closed when the reinvestment letter is received from the investor and at least three auditable services were provided to the investor.
-The investment value is calculated as the incremental capital costs of the reinvestment.
+A re-investment is considered closed when the re-investment letter is received from the investor and at least three auditable services were provided to the investor.
+The investment value is calculated as the incremental capital costs of the re-investment.